gifford-lab/caffe-cnn/README.md

 + `predict_filelist`: The path of the test HDF5 file relative to `model_topdir`
 + `trial_num`: The number of training trial.
 + `optimwrt`: choose the best trial wrt this metric (accuracy or loss)
++ `outputlayer`: The name of the layer whose output will be used as prediction in test phase

 ## Run the model